Kids from Shaolin: Plot

 Bao Safeng changes his mind and refuses to accept the Long family's bride price.
-Yilong is in love with Yifeng (Ding Lan), the second daughter, and to fulfill the couple, Sanlong and Sanfeng help the two elope.
+Yilong is in love with Yifeng, the second daughter, and to fulfill the couple, Sanlong and Sanfeng help the two elope.
 For their disobedience against feudal rules, Sanfeng and Sanlong are sentenced to be drowned, but the two manage to escape underwater.
 Sanlong hides Sanfeng in a cave.
 Sanlong is struck by Sanfeng's beauty in female clothes and Sanfeng is grateful to Sanlong for rescuing her.
 The two develop romantic feelings for each other.
 The bogus priest informs Bao Sanfeng where his daughter is hiding and Bao Sanfeng pursues her, then fights Sanfeng in the cave, accusing the latter of abducting his daughter and stealing his swordplay style.
 Tianlong finds the two fighting, breaks them up and allows Bao Sanfeng to bring Sanfeng home.

 Meanwhile, the Long boys are maligned by the bogus priest for abducting the Bao newborn.
 The Long family vow never to step into the Bao residence again.Once their evil plot has become successful, the bandits burn down the Long's hut and show their true colors to Bao Sanfeng.
 They attempt to kidnap his daughters.
 The Bao family tries desperately to fight them until the Long family arrives.
 By combining their martial arts expertise, the two families roundly defeat and kill all remaining bandits.
 Soon after, Tianlong marries Taifeng (the eldest daughter) while Yilong marries Yifeng.
 The families are reconciled.